smonev/mblrdr/README.md

 How to install and setup your own
 ======

-1. Go to appengine.com and register (if you don't have registration).
+1. Go to http://appengine.com and register (if you don't have registration).

 2. In appengine.com add a python app.
 Choose defautls and remember the app name (handler).

-3. Download and unzip the mblrdr.zip
+3. Download and unzip the mblrdr.zip (or clone the repo)

-4. Open app.yaml and set replace 'ENTER YOUR APPLICATION NAME HERE' with your name from 2)
+4. Open mblrdr.yaml and set replace 'ENTER YOUR APPLICATION NAME HERE' with your name from 2)

 5. Upload to appengine by opening cmd prompt and write: "appcfg.py update mblrdr" (asuming the app.yaml file is in mblrdr folder and asuming you have python in your path)